airbytehq/airbyte/docs/integrations/sources/jira.md

 5. Enter the **Domain** for your Jira account, e.g. `airbyteio.atlassian.net`.
 6. Enter the **Email** for your Jira account which you used to generate the API token.
 This field is used for Authorization to your account by BasicAuth.
 7. Enter the list of **Projects (Optional)** for which you need to replicate data, or leave it empty if you want to replicate data for all projects.
 8. Enter the **Start Date (Optional)** from which you'd like to replicate data for Jira in the format YYYY-MM-DDTHH:MM:SSZ.
 All data generated after this date will be replicated, or leave it empty if you want to replicate all data.
-Note that it will be used only in the following streams:BoardIssues, IssueComments, IssueProperties, IssueRemoteLinks, IssueVotes, IssueWatchers, IssueWorklogs, Issues, PullRequests, SprintIssues.
+Note that it will be used only in the following streams: Board Issues, Issue Comments, Issue Properties, Issue RemoteLinks, Issue Votes, Issue Watchers, Issue Worklogs, Issues, Pull Requests, Sprint Issues.
 For other streams it will replicate all data.
 9. Fill in **Expand Issues stream** with values from the suggested list.
 See `expand` in [Query parameters](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issue-search/#api-rest-api-3-search-get-request-Query%20parameters) for more info.

 ## Supported sync modes